 Also, remember that most companies today–including LinkedIn!–use an ATS (Applicant Tracking System) to automatically screen your resume.
 These systems automatically screens your resume to see if you’re a good match for the position.

 Make sure that you use a standard resume format so that the ATS could easily read the resume.
 You should also include keywords (hard skills) that are relevant to the position.

 As mentioned, soft skills are not as easy to define or measure.
-That’s because they generally have more to do with less tangible skill sets, and don’t come with degrees proving your expertise.
+That’s because they generally have more to do with less tangible skill sets, and don’t come with tests to prove your expertise.
 Still, these skills are important for any employee to have.
 In fact, the right soft skills can often be the deciding factor between you and a rival job candidate.
-For 2019, the most in-demand job skills in the soft skill category include:
+For 2020, the most in-demand job skills in the soft skill category include:

-It’s easy to see why these skills are so important to employers.
+It’s easy to see why these skills are so important to employers!
 In a rapidly-changing economy, companies need employees who are creative, adaptable, and comfortable collaborating with others.
-Time management is critical because it goes right to the heart of productivity.
-Meanwhile, the ability to persuade others is a skill that all companies need.
+Emotional intelligence is new on the list this year, indicating a greater emphasis on working well with others.
+Meanwhile, the ability to persuade others is a skill that all companies (and employees) need.

 Still wondering how to leverage 2020’s most in-demand job skills?
 They say that knowledge is power.
 That’s certainly true when it comes to any job search.

 Once you know what the most in-demand job skills are, that knowledge gives you the power to shape your LinkedIn profile to highlight those relevant skills.
 Remember, more than 9 out of 10 recruiters will look at LinkedIn when they’re judging a candidate’s qualifications.
 By focusing on these in-demand skills, you can better ensure that you pass that vetting process.